nengo/nengo-loihi/docs/tips.rst

 We could also use shapes that are uneven in the spatial dimensions, for example 16 x 32 x 2.

-If the tiling does not fit.
-For example, a block shape of 15 x 15 x 3 would require 18 cores to tile the image, rather than the 8 required by 16 x 16 x 2.
-Furthermore, some of the cores will be very under-utilized, because they will be representing, e.g., a 2 x 15 x 1 strip at the edge of the image.
+Furthermore, the block shape does not have to fit evenly into the image shape in all (or even any) of the dimensions.
+For example, with a 4 x 4 image, we could choose a block shape of 3 x 3;
+this would result in 4 blocks: a 3 x 3 block for the top-left of the image, a 3 x 1 block for the top-right, a 1 x 3 block for the bottom-left, and a 1 x 1 block for the bottom-right.
-In this case, it would be better to use a shape of 11 x 11 x 2, which would also result in 18 cores being used, but would more equally use resources across these cores.
+In this case, it would be better to use a 2 x 2 block shape, which also results in 4 blocks, but uses resources more equally across all cores.
+(This assumes that resource constraints are preventing us from using e.g. a 2 x 4 or 4 x 4 block shape that would simply use fewer cores.)

 The constraints on `.BlockShape` are that each block has to fit on one Loihi core.
 The most basic resource limitation is that the number of neurons (the product of the